Alison Leary

-Alison Leary MBE FRCN FQNI is a Chair of Healthcare & Workforce Modelling at London South Bank University.
+Alison Leary MBE FRCN FQNI is a Chair of Healthcare & Workforce Modelling at London South Bank University. and a Senior Consultant, World Health Organization Human Resources for Health Group.
 She works on the modelling of private and public healthcare systems.
 She is a Fellow of the Royal College of Nursing and Queen's Nursing Institute.

 Early life and education

 Leary studied natural sciences and graduated in 1986.
 She worked in engineering and biomedical sciences in the National Health Service for ten years before studying a Diploma of Higher Education in adult nursing at St Thomas' Hospital.
 In 1997 she was awarded a Master's degree in biomedical science at United Medical and Dental Schools of Guy's and St Thomas' Hospitals.
 She became a registered nurse (RN) in 1996.
-She earned a Master's degree in haemato-oncology and doctoral degree in at the University of London in 2006.
+She earned a Master's degree in haemato-oncology and a PhD in medicine (clinical studies) at the University of London in 2006.
 She has since completed an advanced study program in data science and leadership at Massachusetts Institute of Technology.